Todd Rose: Populace

 To socialize insights from the Science of the Individual, and use its findings to advance public systems and culture change, Rose co-founded Populace with Parisa Rouhani.
-Populace is a Boston-based 501c3 think tank focused on advancing opportunities, so all people have the chance to live fulfilling lives in a thriving society.
+Populace is a Boston-based 501(c)3 think tank focused on advancing opportunities, so all people have the chance to live fulfilling lives in a thriving society.
+In 2023, the think tank conducted a private opinion survey about the concept of the American Dream.
+The findings of the survey showed that Americans now prioritize personal achievements, such as financial independence, enjoying work, parenthood and secure retirement, over fame and wealth.
+Populace has also conducted a survey, called Social Pressure Index, which measures the gap between Americans' private beliefs and public opinions on sensitive topics, based on over 19,000 nationally representative responses.
+The survey was done in partnership with Gradient and YouGov.